node-app/Interpreter/README.md

 How to compile
 --------------

-You first need to fetch the submodules.
-Do so by: `git submodule update --init --recursive`

-Afterwards, just open `Interpreter.xcodeproj`, build the app and you're all set!
+1. You need to have [CocoaPods](http://cocoapods.org) installed.
+If you do not have already, run `sudo gem install cocoapods`.
+2. Install the dependencies via `pod install`.
+3. Open `Interpreter.xcworkspace` in Xcode and run!

 How to use the app
 ------------------